-A very popular choice of national real estate, insurance and legal entities.
-Just as you shouldn’t fear putting in a jpeg of your company logo, your picture shouldn’t be off limits either.
+A very popular choice of national real estate, insurance, and legal entities.
+Just as you shouldn’t fear to put in a jpeg of your company logo, your picture shouldn’t be off limits either.
 Go get a nice haircut and show it off!

 It’s the easiest way to ensure you get your company signature, consistently, every time.

-If you receive an email in Plain Text, Outlook will respond in kind (the same applies for rich text).
-If not supplied ahead of time, Outlook thinks its doing you a favor and creates the signature in these formats itself with a horrible result.
-Do it yourself and ensure your brand is represented correct.
+If you receive an email in Plain Text, Outlook will respond in kind (the same applies to rich text).
+If not supplied ahead of time, Outlook thinks it is doing you a favor and creates the signature in these formats itself with a horrible result.
+Do it yourself and ensure your brand is represented correctly.

 They aren’t used too much anymore, an outlier being Outlook meeting invitations, which are in rtf format.